energietransitie/needforheat-boiler-monitor-hardware/README.md

 ### Printed Circuit Board
 To fabricate the printed circuit board you can use various PCB services.

 The folder [pcb production](./pcb_production) includes all exported files needed to have the PCBs manufactured by [JLCPCB](https://www.jlcpcb.com).
-Upload the [zipped gerber files](./pcb/jlcpcb/gerber/gerber-TwomesSomething.zip) to the [JLCPCB quote page](https://cart.jlcpcb.com/quote), select the amount of PCBs and a colour for the silkscreen.
+Upload the [zipped gerber file](./pcb_production/Gerber) to the [JLCPCB quote page](https://cart.jlcpcb.com/quote), select the amount of PCBs and a colour for the silkscreen.
 All other options can be left on default.
 If SMT assembly is desired, also select this option before ordering.
-This will take you to a page where the BOM and POS file can be uploaded.
-Use the files [BOM-TwomesSomething.csv](./pcb/jlcpcb/assembly/BOM-TwomesSomething.csv) and [CPL-TwomesSomething.csv](./pcb/jlcpcb/assembly/CPL-TwomesSomething.csv).
+This will take you to a page where the BOM and CPL files can be uploaded.
+Use the files in [BOM-CPL](./pcb_production/BOM-CPL).

 In the current version of this design, no SMT assembly is used.
 Hence, we do not provide BOM*.csv and CPL-*.csv files in the folder [pcb/jlcpcb/assembly](./pcb/jlcpcb/assembly)